tobeva/tobeva.com/content/en/about/videogames/_index.md

 Hero](https://en.wikipedia.org/wiki/Guitar_Hero).
 This time I was chosen to be the Lead Programmer which means in addition to programming I coordinated closely with the Project Leader and the leads from each of the other disciplines: Music, Art, Design and QA.
-I often had to estimate how long it take to program a new feature, or suggest an alternative that was easier for us to implement.
+I often had to estimate how hard it would be to to program a new feature, or suggest an alternative idea that were easier for us to implement.

-I was also responsible making sure the game was playable every single day, if the daily build failed or any reason I had to track it down.
+I was also responsible making sure the game was playable every day, if the daily build failed or any reason I had to track it down.

-After almost a decade of making music-based videogames that were critically well received but had modest sales, Guitar Hero was a breakout mega-hit.
+After almost a decade of making music-based videogames that were critically well received but had modest sales, Guitar Hero was a huge breakout hit.
 We knew it was a solid and fun game, but we had no idea the economic and cultural impact it would have.
 The Guitar Hero franchise went on to over two billion dollars in sales.